There are wide range of historic houses in north London that are open to the public and great for family days out in London.

-To get the lowdown on a visit read this review of Forty Hall from a local mum.
+For the lowdown on visiting with kids read this review of Forty Hall from a local mother

 Fenton House is 3 minutes from Hampstead tube on the Northern Line.
 And 15 minutes from Hampstead Heath on the Overground.

-But there’s also a maze and plenty of space for older kids to run around.
+It’s a wonderful place to meet up outdoors for gardening loving friends but also has a maze and plenty for space for little children and older kids to run around.

 For the local lowdown read this family review from Enfield With Kids.